cn2oo8/molicode/README.md

 ## tech stack
 springboot + iveiw admin + H2 embeded database + swing ui + JXBrowser(evaluate version).
 Thanks for so many open source software we can use.

-## todo
-1. Because of the JXBrowser evaluate version have been expired , so I have to apply JXBrowser open source license, hope the teamdev.com will approve my application.
-2. souce data model design , code generate chain design.
-3. keep on going...

 ## Author
 David Zhang from chengdu of China (Panda hometown).